 We sat at the community pool by our house, playing with some new friends.
 All of the kids ranged in ages from three to seven.

 One six year old said to a five year old, “I can swim without floaties.
 Can you?”
-His words dripped with the invitation to compare skills.

 “It’s not about who has more practice with swimming, it’s about enjoying swimming itself.
 Do you guys like to swim?”
 I asked.
 The conversation immediately swerved into who loves swimming the most.
 [Insert gigantic eye roll because my “lesson” flew over their heads.]